-If you are convicted of a misdemeanor, and probation is a part of your sentence, you will be placed on a less strict form of probation called informal or summary probation.
+If you are convicted of a misdemeanor, and probation is a part of your sentence, you will be placed on a less strict form of probation called informalor summary probation.

-Summary or Informal Probation:
+What Is Summary or Informal Probation?

 The length of time for misdemeanor probation can range anywhere from 1-5 years, depending on the nature of the underlying crime, prior convictions, prior violations, etc.